chriswayg/packer-proxmox-templates/debian-10.0-x86_64-proxmox/README.md

 ```

 - The finished template (default 33000) can be seen in the Proxmox GUI
-- The default username is 'deploy'
+- Login using the default username as set in build.conf

 ### Command Options